These mini puffy, beautifully golden brown savory Dutch Baby pancakes are perfect for a Spring Sunday brunch with friends!

 Product sample provided by Nielsen-Massey.
 Thoughts and opinions are my own.

 When I was a kid my mom used to make brunch for all of us almost every Sunday.
-It was always something a bit special, at least that’s how I remember it!
+It was always something a bit special, at least that's how I remember it!
 While my mom was cooking my dad would make Gin Fizzes, of course without the gin for me and my sister!!
-One of my favorite things that she made was this thing she called a Dutch Baby – a big fluffy pancake topped with all kinds of yummy fillings – berries and powdered sugar were my favorite!
+One of my favorite things that she made was this thing she called a Dutch Baby - a big fluffy pancake topped with all kinds of yummy fillings - berries and powdered sugar were my favorite!
 For the longest time I thought a Dutch Baby was something she made up.
-Years later I found out that it was a real recipe and it turns out I wasn’t the only one who loved it!!
+Years later I found out that it was a real recipe and it turns out I wasn't the only one who loved them!!

 These fluffy pancakes are also known as German pancakes.
 My grandfather on my mom's side was German and based on how much my grandmother used to cook I'm pretty sure she used to make these for my mom!
 They are essentially a cross between a pancake, a popover and a crepe.
 And while they might look fancy and complicated, they are actually very easy to make and fun to eat!
 The beauty of a dutch baby is the oven does all the work to make it puffy and golden brown.
 You just have to make the batter and pour it in the pans - pretty easy, right?